Pages

 Dion A. Forster - D.Th (SA); Ph.D (Radboud)

-Dion A. Forster is Professor of Public Theology in the Department of Beliefs and Practices, Vrije Universiteit Amsterdam.
+Dion A. Forster is University Research Chair, and Professor of Public Theology and Ethics in the School of Religion and Theology, at the Vrije Universiteit Amsterdam.
 He also serves as an Extraordinary Professor in the Department of Systematic Theology and Ecclesiology, Stellenbosch University, and as a Fellow at Wesley House, Cambridge and an Associate of the Allan Gray Centre for Values Based Leadereship at the University of Cape Town's Graduate School of Business.

-He holds two doctoral degrees.
-A PhD in Systematic Theology (D.Th, SA, 2006) and a second PhD in New Testament studies and Empirical Theology (Ph.D, Radboud University, Holland, 2017), and is a Rated researcher with the National Research Foundation (NRF).
+He holds two doctoral degrees: a PhD in Systematic Theology (D.Th, SA, 2006) and a second PhD in New Testament studies and Empirical Theology (Ph.D, Radboud University, The Netherlands, 2017), and is a Rated researcher with the National Research Foundation (NRF).

 He was formerly the Dean of John Wesley College, the seminary of the Methodist Church of Southern Africa.